-Interim Order made - where an Interim Order is made the full decision will be published on the GOsC's website within two days.
+Interim Order made - where an interim order is made the full decision will be published on the GOsC's website within two days.
 Elements of the full decision may be redacted from the published form where it includes information about the registrant's health or other sensitive information.
 The decision will be published for the duration of the Order.

-No Interim Order made - where an Interim Order is not made, no information will be published, unless the registrant requests publication.
+No Interim Order made - where an interim order is not made, no information will be published, unless the registrant requests publication.
 In which case, the full decision will be published for 28 days.
 Elements of the full decision may be redacted from the published form where it includes information about the registrant's health or other sensitive information.

-c.
-Notice on the Register
+Notice on the online Register of osteopaths:

-Where a registrant is subject to an Interim Order, a note indicating this will appear against their name on the Register.
-This note will link to the full fitness to practise decision and remain on the Register for the duration of the Order.
+Where a registrant is subject to an Interim Suspension Order, a note indicating this will appear against their name on the online Register.
+This note will:

+- link to the full fitness to practise decision. - remain on the online Register for the duration of the Order.